-The 57 reservoirs considered in this study are classified as "of national importance" by the Italian regulations that encompass dams higher than 15 m or with volume at the crest level larger than 10 m3.
+The 57 reservoirs considered in this study are classified as "of national importance" by the Italian regulations that encompass dams higher than 15 m or with volume at the crest level larger than 10 m.
 Among these reservoirs, 50 are located in the Piemonte Region and 7 fall in the nearby Valle d'Aosta Region, as shown in Figure 1.

-Figure 1: Area of the case study (left panel) in Northwestern Italy and location of the 57 dams used in this study (right panel); most of them are in mountainous areas.
+Figure 1: Area of the case study (left panel) in Northwestern Italy and location of the 57 dams used in this study (right panel).

 A catalog with the most relevant information regarding each reservoir has been compiled before the analysis, including the dam height, reservoir volume, spillway characteristics for both top and bottom ones.
-Structural and hydraulic characteristics have been obtained from the Direzione Generale Dighe of the Italian Ministry of Infrastructures and Transports which supervises and approves the building of new dams and operations on existing ones.
+Structural and hydraulic characteristics have been obtained from the Direzione Generale Dighe of the Italian Ministry of Infrastructures and Transports which supervises and approves the building of new dams and manages existing ones.
 Given the heterogeneity in the size and type of spillways, a detailed analysis of each reservoir was carried out, to summarize the main characteristics and the functioning scheme of the spillways.

 The database of dam characteristics has been extended to include also the information necessary to evaluate the peak flow frequency curve (PFFC) related to the basin closed at the dam location.
 The effect of the dam on peak flow will determine the changes in the PFFC downstream the structure.
-The PFFC can be computed based on fitting a probabilistic model to observed flood data or by means of a regional statistical analysis, depending on record availability.
+The PFFC can be computed fitting a probabilistic model to observed flood data or by means of a regional statistical analysis, depending on record availability.
 In this work we apply the regional approach proposed by Claps and Laio (2008) and Laio et al. (2011), designated as Spatially Smooth Estimation Method (SSEM).
-It has been calibrated on the basis of the recent database of flood records (Barbero et al., 2012), which includes more than 100 records across the region of interest.
-Details on the methods are reported in the following section.
+It has been calibrated on the basis of the recent database of flood records (Barbero et al., 2012).
 A large number of basin characteristics can be found, for the same area, in a Morphological Atlas (Gallo et al., 2013) that supports the application of the SSEM.
-Such characteristics, also known as descriptors, are computed through standard GIS procedures by processing a digital elevation model (DEM) and a number of thematic maps (e.g., precipitation extremes, land use, soil type, vegetation, etc.), all available for the region at hand.